The ABCD of topological recursion: Introduction

 \subsubsection{Acknowledgments}

-We thank M.~Kontsevich and Y.~Soibelman for communicating preliminary versions of their work with us, P.~Biane, M.~Shapiro, P.~Teichner and F.~Wagemann for discussions, M.~Karev and D.~Noshchenko for comments.
-We also thank the organizers of the AMS Symposium \emph{Topological recursion and its applications}, Charlotte in July 2016 -- where this collaboration was initiated -- and the organizers of the thematic month on \emph{Topological recursion and modularity} at the Matrix, Creswick in December 2016 -- where a preliminary version of this work was presented.
-J.E.A. is funded in part by the Danish National Research Foundation grant DNRF95 (Centre for Quantum Geometry of Moduli Spaces, QGM).
-The work of G.B. is supported by the Max Planck Gesellschaft.
+We thank M.~Kontsevich and Y.~Soibelman for communicating preliminary versions of their work with us, P.~Biane, M.~Shapiro, P.~Teichner and F.~Wagemann for discussions, M.~Karev, D.~Noshchenko, B.~Ruba and Y.~Sch\"uler for comments and corrections.
+We also thank the organisers of the AMS Symposium \emph{Topological recursion and its applications}, Charlotte in July 2016 --- where this collaboration was initiated --- and the organisers of the thematic month on \emph{Topological recursion and modularity} at the Matrix, Creswick in December 2016 --- where a preliminary version of this work was presented.
+J.E.A. was funded in part by the Danish National Research Foundation grant DNRF95 (Centre for Quantum Geometry of Moduli Spaces, QGM) and by the ERC Synergy grant Recursive and Exact New Quantum Theory (ReNewQuantum) which receives funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573.
+The work of G.B. benefited from the support of the Max-Planck-Gesellschaft.
 The work of L.C. was supported by the Russian Foundation for Basic Research (Grant No. 15-01-99504a) and the ERC Advance Grant 291092 ``Exploring the Quantum Universe'' (EQU).